-Today I wanted to sit down and have a little conversation with you all.
-Nothing that results in me trying to sell you something or you feeling overwhelmed by your blog.
-Instead, just an open conversation addressing one of the most dangerous trends in blogging that I’ve seen a while.
-Chances are you’ve been exposed to this trend, and chances are it has affected you at one point or another.
+Today I wanted to sit down and have a conversation with you all addressing one of the most dangerous trends in blogging.
+Chances are you’ve been exposed to this trend, and chances are it has affected you and your blog’s growth.

 The Most Dangerous Trend In Blogging